Determining Right of Way in a Pedestrian vs. Car Accident

 Recently, Las Vegas has been cracking down on pedestrian traffic violations.
 If you’re caught jaywalking, you could face steep fines.
 Pedestrians in Nevada should take care to obey all road signs, exercise caution near roadways, and yield to vehicle traffic when in doubt.

 No one leaves their home expecting to get into an accident.
 After a serious car accident, you may be faced with financial strain, loss of work, and serious health concerns.
 Don’t let someone else’s negligence take away your peace of mind.
-Call a Las Vegas injury attorney Oronoz & Ericsson today.
+Call a Las Vegas injury attorney at Oronoz & Ericsson today.

 With over 40 years of cumulative experience, our team is ready to fight for the rights of accident victims in and around Las Vegas.
 If you’ve been the victim of an accident, contact us online or at (702) 878-2889 to schedule your free consultation.